Hanqiu8/tensor2tensor/tensor2tensor/insights/README.md

 IN PROGRESS: The second search bar in the Corpus Search tab allows the user to enter a query and search for tensors that have similar representation as the query.

+Currently, index values are added in dynamically as queries (which is why each query will always return itself)

 In order to set it up, a redis server must be launched to store the data.
 Currently, the indexes are generated dynamically, but they should eventually be indexed before-hand.
 Download [redis](https://redis.io/) and start the server by running: